-HIM 210 Coding I
+Coding I

-This course emphasizes data abstracting techniques and the Physician's Current Procedural Terminology (CPT) code book.
+This course emphasizes data abstracting techniques and the Physician's Current Procedural Terminology (CPT-4) or most recent editions.
 Students will gain knowledge of and learn how to code various diagnostic procedures and examinations.
 HCPCS and various health insurance systems will be discussed.
 Prerequisite: HIM 102, MED 125